saslani/saslani.github.io/_posts/2020-02-14-splunk-integration-with-ruby-on-rails.md

 This article is to walk you through setting up splunk and rails integration and not how to use splunk.

+Note: We are using rails_semantic_logger for its enriched splunk support.
+[Read more about semantic logger...](http://rocketjob.github.io/semantic_logger/rails)

 **Stack and Versions:**
 - Docker: 19.03.5
 - Ruby: 2.6.4